nicklotz/nlnetvirt/public/demos-labs/lab-08-packet-logging.md

 s1 ping s2
 ```

 Do you see any logging by the controller?
-Why or why not? (**Hint:** do switches generally have IP addresses?)
+Why or why not?

 ## C. Cleanup